 Determine whether tests of the system adequately verify ERO augmentation times (e.g., call-in drills are supplemented with travel time verification and/or report-in drills are conducted periodically).

+Verify system testing frequencies meet E-Plan commitments.

-If no tests, drills or implementations of the backup ERO staffing have been performed nterview a sample of ERO members to determine if they know how to implement and respond to the backup system.
+If no tests, drills or implementations of the backup ERO staffing augmentation activation system have been performed interview a sample of ERO members to determine if they know how to implement and respond to the backup system.

 Review a sample of program aspects such as: